CDCgov/covid19-forecast-hub/README.md

 Detailed guidelines for formatting and submitting forecasts are available in the [`model-output` directory README](model-output/README.md).
 Detailed guidelines for formatting and submitting model metadata can be found in the [`model-metadata` directory README](model-metadata/README.md).

+## Suggested Workflow for firstime submitters
+We suggest teams submit an initial pull request (PR) with model metadata to the [`model-metadata` directory](model-metadata) by 4 PM USA Eastern Time on Wednesday.
+This will ensure that subsequent PRs with forecasts can be merged automatically before the submission deadline.

 ## Alignment between CovidHub and FluSight